VeritasSoftware/AspNetCore.ApiGateway/Docs/README_WebSockets.md

 await conn.StartAsync();

 //If you want to subscribe to a route
-//If you have set the route CommType to Individual, only users who have subscribed, will be sent notifications await conn.InvokeAsync("SubscribeToRoute", new GatewayHubUser {
+//If you have set the route BroadcastType to Individual, only users who have subscribed, will be sent notifications await conn.InvokeAsync("SubscribeToRoute", new GatewayHubUser {
     Api = "chatservice",